Supertramp: 1969–1972: Formation, Supertramp and Indelibly Stamped

-Davies and Hodgson had radically different backgrounds and musical inspirations: Davies was working class and fiercely devoted to blues and jazz, while Hodgson had gone straight from English private school to the music business and was fond of pop.
+Davies and Hodgson had radically different backgrounds and musical inspirations.
+Davies was working class and fiercely devoted to blues and jazz, while Hodgson had gone straight from English private school to the music business and was fond of pop.
 Despite this, they hit it off during the auditions and began writing virtually all of their songs together, with Palmer as a third writer in the mix.
 Hodgson and Davies collaborated on the songwriting while Palmer composed the lyrics.

 The group, having dubbed themselves "Daddy", after several months of rehearsal at a country house in West Hythe, Kent, flew to Munich for a series of concerts at the P. N. Club.
 One 10-minute performance there of "All Along the Watchtower" was filmed by Haro Senft (Daddy Portrait 1970).
 The rehearsals had been less than productive and their initial repertoire consisted of only four songs, two of which were covers.

-In January 1970 Keith Baker left, and to avoid confusion with the similarly named Daddy Longlegs, at Palmer's suggestion, the band changed its name to "Supertramp", a moniker inspired by The Autobiography of a Super-Tramp by William Henry Davies.
+In January 1970 Keith Baker left, replaced by former stage actor Robert Millar (b.
+2 February 1950 – d.
+22 July 2024), and to avoid confusion with "Daddy Longlegs", at Palmer's suggestion, the band changed its name to "Supertramp", a moniker inspired by The Autobiography of a Super-Tramp by William Henry Davies.

-In February 1970 Baker was replaced by former stage actor Robert Millar (b.
-1950).